rafaelarissa/rafaelarissa/README.md

 ### Hi there 👋

-- 🔭 I’m currently open to work
+- 🔭 I’m currently enrolled on the ONE - Oracle Next Education program
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Next.js
 - 📫 How to reach me: rafaelaljustino@gmail.com
 - 😄 Pronouns: she/her